harryho/demo-angularjs-bootstrap-nwapp/README.md

-# demo-angularjs-bootstrap-nwapp
+# dotnet-angularjs-bootstrap-nwapp
 NW App is a demo app based on AngularJs and Bootstrap.
-NW App provides basic and simple CRM management features.
+NW App is built with .Net solution, and it provides basic and simple CRM management features.

 ```
 NW Demo App